-A system in which all scarce resources are freely allocated so that the maximum benefit is received by everyone as a result of the allocation. succeed and, in the process, might implement only those projects generating a low level of profit.
+Incentives are motivators - they motivate people to take risks.
+Without incentives, many people would undertake only the projects that they were convinced would succeed and, in the process, might implement only those projects generating a low level of profit.
 The workers would avoid the risky and more lucrative projects.
 Under the market system, incentives encourage workers to undertake riskier projects that would generate significantly higher profits.
 It is the motivation of increased profits which permits an allocation of scarce resources in such a way that the goods and services offered match those the consumer demands.
 Therefore, it is apparent to all that the allocation of resources has been careful, efficient and self-sustaining.